 An arraignment hearing is generally the first court appearance in a Colorado criminal case.
 At the hearing, three key things happen:

-- you get advised of the charges,
+- you get an advisement of the charges,

 - you enter a plea of guilty or not guilty, and